Our Services

 How to get your seasonal booster dose

-To get a seasonal booster (autumn booster) dose at Little Hulton Health Centre clinic you can:
+To get a seasonal booster (Autumn/ Winter Booster) dose at Little Hulton Health Centre clinic you can:

 If you live in a care home for older people, contact your care home manager about getting vaccinated.